The 10 Most Silent Cities In The World Can Be Found In Europe

 The European Union has been instrumental in propelling the silent city initiative forward through several pioneering projects:

-• NEMO (New Mobility Design): is a project aimed at improving and reducing noise in cities, addressing the interconnected issues of air pollution and noise, largely caused by traffic.
+• NEMO (New Mobility Design): NEMO is a project aimed at improving air quality and reducing noise in cities, addressing the interconnected issues of air pollution and noise, largely caused by traffic.
 This initiative is a comprehensive effort to make European cities more livable by tackling two of the most pressing environmental concerns.

-• CITYHUSH: Funded by the EU, focused on creating “Q-Zones” in inner cities where only quiet, low-emission vehicles are allowed.
+• CITYHUSH: Funded by the EU, CITYHUSH focused on creating “Q-Zones” in inner cities where only quiet, low-emission vehicles are allowed.
 The project aimed to reduce noise levels by over 20 decibels in these zones and by 25 decibels in parks within these zones.
 This initiative involved developing tools for low-noise vehicles and road surfaces, as well as noise barriers, and was tested in five European cities, reflecting different noise and traffic models.

 • SILVIA (Silent Infrastructures for Low-noise and Vibration Impact in the Environment): This EU-funded project sought to reduce traffic noise considerably by using low-noise road surfaces.
 SILVIA aimed to derive full benefits from these surfaces, such as thin asphalt concrete and stone mastic asphalt, which are cost-effective means of reducing traffic noise.
-The project’s outcome includes a European guidance manual on the utilization of low-noise road surfacings, providing key research findings to help decision-makers plan effective noise measures.
+The project’s outcome includes a European guidance manual on the utilization of low-noise road surfacings, providing key research findings to help decision-makers plan effective noise mitigation measures.

-• HARMONOISE (Harmonized Accurate and Reliable Methods for the EU Directive on the and Management of Environmental Noise): HARMONOISE developed a comprehensive methodology to measure and map noise patterns, contributing to the EU policy goals in combating noise pollution.
+• HARMONOISE (Harmonized Accurate and Reliable Methods for the EU Directive on the Assessment and Management of Environmental Noise): HARMONOISE developed a comprehensive methodology to measure and map noise patterns, contributing to the EU policy goals in combating noise pollution.
 This project developed a harmonized and innovative approach to predicting environmental noise levels and was continued in the IMAGINE project.
 The methodology developed by HARMONOISE is set to become the standard across the EU for drawing up noise maps for effective regulatory action.

 Leading the Charge: Europe’s 10 Pioneering Silent Cities